NCMA Classical Guitar Summer School 2027

 Linen and laundry facilities are provided.

-18 Examiner Street, Nelson 7010 Clarice Johnstone House is a five minute walk from the Central Business District of Nelson and NCMA.
+18 Examiner Street, Nelson 7010 Clarice Johnstone House is a five minute walk from the centre of Nelson and host venue the Nelson Centre of Musical Arts.
 The airport is approximately 10 minutes’ drive.

-All meals are cooked on site and served in the College’s Dining Room.
+All meals are cooked and served in the College’s Dining Room.
+We encourage participants to eat together, as shared meals are an important part of the Summer School experience.
 Please advise special dietary requirements on your enrolment.

 Tea and coffee-making facilities are available at meal times and in the evenings.
 A ‘Lunch and Dinner’ option is available for attendees who prefer to arrange alternative accommodation but would still like to share meals with the group.